HL7/fhir-patient-correction/input/pagecontent/examples.md

 #### User Story

-Alice uses her patient-facing app to import his medical records from Northside Clinic.
+Alice uses her patient-facing app to import her medical records from Northside Clinic.
 She notices that she is listed as an everyday smoker.
 However, Alice has not smoked in 20 years.
 Alice uses her patient app to send a message to Northside Clinic requesting that her smoking status be corrected to show she has not smoked in 20 years.

 Northside Clinic receives Alice's request.
 Alice's general practitioner, that has been seeing Alice for several decades, can verify the request.
 Northside Clinic corrects her chart and notifies Alice that her records have been corrected.